emberjs/rfcs/text/0281-es5-getters.md

 users.

 It might, however, come across as slightly strange that `set()` is still required.
-However, many other libraries share the same model and empricially this does not appear to be an issue.
+However, many other libraries share the same model, and empricially, this does not appear to be an issue.
 For example, in React, you can freely access `this.state.foo` but must use `this.setState('foo', ...)` to update it.
 Even Vue has [the same API](https://vuejs.org/v2/api/#Vue-set) for some cases.